bayush11/Caltech_SURF_2023/README.md

 Make sure to fully explain the main.py file (aka the 16, 50, 80%)

-1. Add the high level step by step for the training and testing process (e.g. do so and so and please refer to this link to help you with that)
 2. Add the evniornment you are working in(google colab, python, matlab, etc).
 4. make sure to explain other .py files instead of mainly just table_creator.py
 5. explain the code better and make it more organized